jtcaraball/goexpdt/README.md

     goexpdt-exp <command> <args>
 ```

-The experiment outputs will be written to `cmd/experiment/output` directory.
+The experiment outputs will be written to `cmd/experiment/output` directory as
+csv files with their corresponding headers.

 ### Commands